Plan Your Visit

 Garden Inspiration: Want inspiration for your home garden or landscape?
 Click here.

 Native Plants: Interested in upstate New York’s native plants?
 Click here.

 Time Limit: Only have an hour or two?
 Click here.

 Scenic Spots: Looking for a scenic spot to sit and reflect?
 Click here.

 Hiking: Want to take a nature hike?
 Click here.

 Visitor information is available at the Brian C. Nevin Welcome Center in the Botanical Gardens.
 For more information conctact us at (607) 255-2400, or e-mail firstname.lastname@example.org.

-Coffee, tea, dessert and additional light fare is currently available in the Nevin Welcome Center.
+Coffee, tea, bottled drinks, and packaged snackes are available in the Nevin Welcome Center.
 Additionally, our gardens and natural areas are delightful places to bring a picnic lunch.
 Please remember to carry out all trash and leave your picnic area as you found it.

 Trillum Express is located in Kennedy Hall on the Ag Quad, which is a short walk from the Botanical Gardens.

 Collegetown Bagels serves bagels, soups, sandwiches, and coffee; it’s a short walk from Cornell’s central campus.